CyberRAG: An Agentic RAG cyber attack classification and reporting tool: Background

 \section{Background}

-The tool we propose is a custom-built solution designed to assist security operators in identifying and resolving vulnerabilities that commonly arise during normal system operations.
-It leverages well-known web-based attack vectors to simulate real-world threats and incorporates a collection of established concepts such as Large Language Models (LLMs), Intrusion Detection Systems, Agents and agentic RAG which serve as foundational pillars for our approach.
+The growing interconnection of web services has made the detection and mitigation of sophisticated cyber-attacks increasingly critical.
+Organizations today face threats ranging from credential theft to large-scale offensives, such as Distributed Denial of Service (DDoS)~\cite{FURFARO2020} attacks and Advanced Persistent Threats (APTs).
+Among the most critical vulnerabilities, web applications represent a prime target for malicious actors who exploit browser flaws, hijack user sessions, or inject harmful code.

+\toolname{} leverages well-known web-based attack vectors to simulate real-world threats and incorporates a collection of established concepts such as LLMs, IDS, AI Agents and Agentic RAG technology which serve as foundational pillars for our approach.
 These technologies are central to the objectives we aim to achieve and directly influence the design and implementation of our tool.
-In the following section, we provide an overview of the key technologies and methodologies referenced throughout this work, setting the stage for the detailed presentation of our system.
+In the following, we provide an overview of the key technologies and methodologies referenced throughout this work.